Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Empirical Results

 The results in Figure~\ref{fig:hamming} are for unpartitioned permutation coding in the binary Hamming case.
-As discussed in Section~\ref{sec:binary-case}, in this case the rate-distortion performance only depends on the normalized Hamming weight of the host, and consequently it is particularly easy to visualize.
-The rate-distortion bounds are unnecessary in this special case, but they are anyway plotted for illustration purposes.
+As discussed in Section~\ref{sec:binary-case}, in this case the asymptotic rate-distortion performance only depends on the normalized Hamming weight of the host, and consequently it is particularly easy to visualize.
 In the figure, the lower rate-distortion bound is the asymptotic result $\rho_l'\doteq 2\overline{\nu}$, which is tighter than $\rho_l$ because from~\eqref{eq:nubounds} we have that $\overline{\nu}\le 1/2$ for a binary host.
-On the other hand, the upper bound~\eqref{eq:rd-function} is not informative for a range of $\overline{\omega}(\mathbf{x})$ around $1/2$, in which it is greater than one.
-The empirical rate approximates almost exactly the theoretical rate, just because~$r$ is very large and the bounds~\eqref{eq:robbins} are asymptotically tight.
-It is more interesting to see that the empirical distortion results ---which correspond to single watermarks (i.e., they are not averages)--- accurately match the theoretical predictions involving averages, that is, $\underline{\xi}$ and $\underline{\xi}^*$.
+The upper bound shown is the minimum of~\eqref{eq:fano2} and~\eqref{eq:rd-bound-hamming}.
+The theoretical rates match the empirical rates accurately, just because~$r$ is large and the bounds~\eqref{eq:robbins} are asymptotically tight.
+It is more interesting to see that the empirical distortion results ---which correspond to single watermarks (i.e., they are one-shot results and not averages)--- accurately match the theoretical predictions involving averages, that is, $\underline{\xi}$ and $\underline{\xi}'$.
 We showed in Section~\ref{sec:asymptotic} that this asymptotic behavior of the embedding distortion of permutation coding for large~$n$ is a consequence of the law of large numbers.
 Also see that, as discussed in Section~\ref{sec:geometry}, $\xi_\mathrm{min}\ge \underline{\xi}/2$.